openstack-charmers/openstack-bundles/development/openstack-converged-networking-focal-ussuri/README.md

 # OpenStack Converged Networking

-*DEV/TEST ONLY*: This unstable, development example bundle extends the basic OpenStack Cloud bundle with Telemetry collection via Ceilometer.
-See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).
+*DEV/TEST ONLY*: This unstable, development example bundle is used to test and demonstrate a baremetal deployment of OpenStack on [MAAS][] using a single network card for the host.

-Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
-For example, network device names and block device names can vary, and passwords should be yours.

-For full details on the base cloud deployment please refer to the [Basic OpenStack Cloud][] bundle.
+The converged networking "superbond" concept is a single interface on a physical host that is used for the host's communication, OpenVSwitch's communication and bridges for LXD container communication.
+Previously it was necessary to dedicate an entire physical interface to OpenVSwitch therefore requiring multiple interfaces on the physical host.
+OVS would completely own the physical interface thus eliminating it for use in any other purpose.
+The converged networking solution uses a single physical interface for all communication traffic managed by OpenVSwitch.

 ## Requirements

-This example bundle is designed to run on bare metal using Juju 2.x with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 3 physical servers prior to using this bundle.
+This example bundle is designed to run on bare metal using Juju >=2.9 with [MAAS][] (Metal-as-a-Service) >=2.9; you will need to have setup a [MAAS][] deployment with a minimum of 3 physical servers prior to using this bundle.

-Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
-For example, network device names and block device names can vary, and passwords should be yours.

-For example, a section similar to this exists in the bundle.yaml file.
-The third "column" are the values to set.
-Some servers may not have bond0, they may have something like eth2 or some other network device name.
-This needs to be adjusted prior to deployment.
-The same principle holds for osd-devices.
-The third column is a whitelist of devices to use for Ceph OSDs.
-Adjust accordingly by editing bundle.yaml before deployment.
+Converged networking is accomplished by configuring the networking for the physical host in [MAAS][] to use Openvswitch for its bridge set up [MAAS Docs](https://maas.io/docs/deb/2.9/ui/networking).
+The physical interface for the bridge may be a bond.
+Any number of VLANs may be added to the bridge to accommodate network spaces.

+The key configuration item in the bundle is `data-port`.
+This must match what has been configured in [MAAS][] for the physical host.
+Both the bridge name (using the OpenVSwitch type), br-ex, and the bond name, bond0.

+Spaces configuration is also significant.
+The names of spaces must match what is configured in [MAAS][]

 ```
 variables: